towhee-io/towhee/docs/developer-guides/framework/pipeline-overview.md

             col: 0
 ```

-Here, `df` specifies the input dataframe, `col` is the column index within the dataframe to extract data frame, and `name` is the operator's parameter name that `df.col` should map to.
-For more information on dataframes, please see the next section.
+Here, `df` specifies the input DataFrame, `col` is the column index within the DataFrame to extract data frame, and `name` is the Operator's parameter name that `df.col` should map to.
+For more information on DataFrames, please see the next section.

-While an operator can have any number of inputs, only one output dataframe is allowed:
+While an Operator can have any number of inputs, only one output DataFrame is allowed:

 ```
     outputs: